-Following consultation with patients, carers and staff a set of guidelines is agreed for food and fluids which carers/visitors may bring into TSH for patients.
+Following consultation with patients, carers and staff a set of guidelines is agreed for food and fluids which carers/visitors may bring into the State Hospital for patients.

 This list is issued to carer/visitors at the time of application to visit.
 These items must fit into 1 'tray' at security to be scanned.
 It is 1 'tray' per visit not per visitor.
 Consideration has been given to security, infection control, storage as well as health and safety.
 Items deemed a risk, such as alcohol, chewing gum or the attempt to bring in non-food items that are not permitted will be stopped.
-See Updated list of approved food and fluid items from visitors.
+See Updated List of Approved Food and Fluid Items from Visitors on the intranet.

-xi) Takeaways/Themed Nights
+8.4.11 Takeaways/Themed Nights

-To increase variety and choice to patients within TSH, patients have the opportunity to order one takeaway meal, once a month.
+To increase variety and choice to patients within the State Hospital, patients have the opportunity to order one takeaway meal, once a month.
 When a patient chooses to order a take-away meal, nursing staff must ensure that their hospital meal is cancelled.
 Takeaway night now rotates on each hub between a Friday, Saturday or Sunday evening and patients must order in line with the Takeaway Guidance (2023).

 Due to the length of stay patients have in comparison to other hospitals weekly theme nights are provided by the hospital support alternative meal choices.

 These are scheduled to help support special occasions (agreed with patients at PPG) e.g. Christmas, Easter, Halloween and Summer events.